Mayoogh/Gesture-Recognition-Robot/README.md

 # Gesture-Recognition-Robot
 /*
-* Gesture Recognition Robot V1.1 - Avishkar
+* Gesture Recognition Robot V1.1
 * Coder - Mayoogh Girish
 * Website - http://mgprojecthub.com/
 * This program lets you to control your robot with gesture made by your hand